TUM-Dev/NavigaTUM/feedback/README.md

 # Server

-This folder contains the backend server for NavigaTUM.
+This folder contains the feedback-API server for NavigaTUM.

-Our server is architected in different submodules, each of which is responsible for a specific task.
-They share very few things and are mostly independent of each other.
+This is separated from the server because:

+- it has virtually no shared dependencies (natural faultline)
+- this way, we can deploy the feedback-API independently of the main server (both in time, scaling and reliability)
+- security: this way, we can increase our isolation

 ## Getting started